 If you want to exchange your home you can register with a tenancy exchange website to help find another tenant to swap homes with, for example:

-Shared Ownership properties are usually owned and managed by housing associations.
-Information and advice on applying to buy shared ownership property can be found through Help to Buy - East and South East.
+Shared ownership properties are usually owned and managed by housing associations.
+Information on how to apply can be found on the Government website.